waqaarkhan92/Oblicore/EP_Compliance_Background_Jobs_Specification.md

 # Summary

-This complete specification defines all 10 background job types for the EP Compliance platform:
+This complete specification defines all 10 background job types for the Oblicore platform:

 ## Complete Job Type Registry